RasaHQ/rasa/docs/languages.rst

 As described in the documentation, you need to register your language using ``set_lang_class()`` which will allow rasa NLU to load and use your new languge by passing in your language identifier as the ``language`` :ref:`section_configuration` option.

+MITIE
+^^^^^

+1. Get a ~clean language corpus (a wikipedia dump works) as a set of text files
+2. Build and run `MITIE wordrep tool <https://github.com/mit-nlp/MITIE>`_ on your corpus.
+This can take several hours/days depending on your dataset and your workstation.
+You'll need something like 128GB of RAM for wordrep to run - yes that's alot: try to extend your swap.
+3. Set the path of your new ``total_word_feature_extractor.dat`` as value of the *mitie_file* parameter in ``config_mitie.json``